kajacobs/CSC360/Assignment 3/README.md

 I slightly modified and used some of the following functions from my shell assignment:
 - char **split_line(char* line);
 - void execute_command(char **args);

+My functions readBlock() and writeBlock() in disk.c were taken from tutorial.